lisafeets/lisafeets_portfolio/_posts/copilot.md

 ## Product

-A company-sponsored mentorship program rooted in mentees formally pitching mentors for guidance on a 3-month project or initiative
+A company-sponsored mentorship program rooted in mentees formally pitching mentors for guidance on a 3-month project or initiative.
+Built from grassroots efforts, adopted and promoted by the HR team to drive employee engagement, retention, and recruitment.

 ![Mentor/Mentee matching](/assets/blog/copilot/copilotcover.png)